cesbo/help/en/book/protocols/udp.md

 # UDP

-UDP (User Datagram  Protocol) - communication protocol in local networks via the internet, with minimal delays and minimal stability.
+UDP (User Datagram  Protocol) - communication protocol in local networks or Internet, with minimal delays and minimal stability.
 This protocol provides a procedure for application programs to send messages to receivers.

-This protocol provides a procedure for application programs to send messages to other programs with a minimum of protocol mechanism.
-UDP provides checksums for data integrity, and port numbers for addressing different functions at the source and destination of the datagram.
+That procedure achieved through checksums for data integrity, and port numbers for addressing different functions at the source and destination of the datagram.

-Detailed description available in the [RFC 768][RFC 768] standard.
+Detailed description available in the RFC768[^1] standard.

 ![UDP](img/UDP.png)

-### How Does UDP Work?
+## How Does UDP Work?

 In comparison to other networking protocols, the process behind UDP is fairly simple.
 A target computer is identified and the data packets, called “datagrams,” are sent to it.
 There is nothing in place to indicate the order in which the packets should arrive.
 There is also no process for checking if the datagrams reached the destination.